php-fig/fig-standards/CONTRIBUTING.md

 # Licensing

-By contributing your code you agree to license your contribution under the MIT license.
+By contributing code you agree to license your contribution under the MIT license.

 By contributing documentation, examples, or any other non-code assets you agree